Maaz-Umar-00/Heart-Disease-Analysis-Project/README.md

 - **Strategic policy development:** With data-backed insights, healthcare organizations can refine their policies and strategies, improving the efficiency of treatments and enhancing overall healthcare delivery.

 This project aims to provide healthcare providers with the intelligence they need to make smarter, data-driven decisions.
 By aligning heart disease insights with operational goals, the results will enable more efficient healthcare management, better patient care, and ultimately a healthier population.
+The SQL queries used to analyze the data can be found [here](https://github.com/Maaz-Umar-00/Heart-Disease-Analysis-Project/blob/main/02_heart_diseases_data_analysis.ipynb).
+The SQL queries used to clean the data can be found [here](https://github.com/Maaz-Umar-00/Heart-Disease-Analysis-Project/blob/main/01_heart_disease_data_cleaning.ipynb).

 ## Table of Contents
 - [Introduction](#introduction)
 - [Dataset](#dataset)